ddev/ddev/docs/users/cli-usage.md

 Additional logging can be accessed by using `ddev ssh` to manually review the log files you are after.
 The web server stores access logs at `/var/log/nginx/access.log`, and PHP-FPM logs at `/var/log/php7.0-fpm.log`.

-## Stopping a site
+## Stopping a project
-You can stop a site's containers without losing data by using `ddev stop` in the working directory of the site.
-You can also stop any running site's containers by providing the site name as an argument, e.g. `ddev stop <sitename>`.
+You can stop a project's containers without losing data by using `ddev stop` in the working directory of the project.
+You can also stop any running project's containers by providing the project name as an argument, e.g. `ddev stop <projectname>`.

-## Removing a site
+## Removing a project
-You can remove a site's containers by running `ddev remove` in the working directory of the site.
-You can also remove any running site's containers by providing the site name as an argument, e.g. `ddev remove <sitename>`. **Note:** `ddev remove` is destructive.
-It will remove all containers for the site, destroying database contents in the process.
-Your project code base and files will not be affected.
+You can remove a project's containers by running `ddev remove` in the working directory of the project.
+You can also remove any running project's containers by providing the project name as an argument, e.g. `ddev remove <projectname>`. `ddev remove` is *not* destructive.
+It removes the docker containers but does not remove the database for the project, so you can easily have many configured projects with databases loaded, but with no docker containers wasted on unused projects.
+Your project code base and files are never affected by `ddev remove`.
+When you want to remove the imported database for a project, use `ddev remove --remove-data` instead of just `ddev remove`, and the database files will also be destroyed.

 ## ddev Command Auto-Completion
 ddev bash auto-completion is available.
 If you have installed ddev via homebrew (on macOS) it will already be installed.
 Otherwise, you can download the [latest release](https://github.com/drud/ddev/releases) tarball for your platform and the ddev_bash_completions.sh inside it can be installed wherever your bash_completions.d is.
 For example, `cp ddev_bash_completions.sh /etc/bash_completion.d/ddev`